SONY123n/SeoulBikeData/README.md

 The programming language used in this project is Python .
-The following libraries were used for data analysis and data visualization and to build a classifier to predict the price range of mobile phones.
+The following libraries were used for data analysis and data visualization and to build a classifier to predict SEOUL BIKE Demand.

 Pandas : For loading the dataset and performing data wrangling